 A transportation advocacy group recently ranked Sheldon Road at Waters Avenue West as the most dangerous intersection in Tampa.
 Over just 15 months, this suburban intersection experienced 107 crashes.

-The Waters Avenue area is a trouble spot in other places.
-Over 200 intersection accidents occurred where Waters meets Anderson Boulevard and Hanley Road during the same time period.
+Beyond that, the Waters Avenue area is a trouble spot in other places: Over 200 intersection accidents occurred where Waters meets Anderson Boulevard and Hanley Road during the same time period.
 That amounts to about one intersection accident per day within just a three-mile radius, according to the organization’s data.

 Hillsborough Ave W/Sheldon Rd